-Volunteers who meet minimum program requirements may have the opportunity to extend their six-month commitment for another term.
+Volunteers who meet minimum program requirements may have the opportunity to extend their eight-month commitment for another term.

 You will gain valuable clinical experience communicating with families in the orthopaedic clinics.
 In addition, having the opportunity to work alongside experienced clinical staff provides better insight into the specialty of orthopaedic surgery and offers the opportunity to cultivate collaborative relationships with medical professionals, which may be helpful if you are considering a career in medicine or healthcare in general.